Ananta0902/Ananta0902/README.md

 ## 🎥Meetify- Real-Time Video Conferencing Platform enhanced with AI

-> A Zoom-inspired video conferencing application built with WebRTC and Socket.IO, enabling secure peer-to-peer communication.
+>A real-time video conferencing platform powered by WebRTC and Socket.IO, enhanced with AI features for intelligent meeting assistance and productivity.

 **Tech Stack**